bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 After a lot of Node-RED systems had been hacked in 2023-2024, I decided to improve my own Node-RED security setup.
 I especially wanted to get rid of my old port-forwarding setup, since most of the hacked Node-RED systems had a similar setup like mine.
 Hopefully my articles can help users to get started with Tailscale for Node-RED.

+During this tutorial we will discuss how to secure access for a typical Node-RED home automation system:
++ Access the Node-RED dashboard when you are not home from an Android smartphone.
++ Allow Google Assistant to access Node-RED to be able to execute actions for voice commands.

 ## The big bad internet
 Some people simply say that Node-RED should be used only offline, to avoid malicious users accessing it from the internet.
 However in that case a lot a lot of use cases for Node-RED would get lost.
 Here are a few reasons to connect our Node-RED system to the (dangerous) internet, for example:
 +	View the Node-RED dashboard remotely to watch video footage from IP cameras, to keep an eye on your house will not being at home.